ethers-io/ethers.js/docs/source/index.rst

    contain the root `toctree` directive.

-What is Ethers.js
+What is ethers.js
 *****************

-This library (which was made for and used by ethers.io) is designed to make it easier to run client-side JavaScript based wallets, keeping the private key on the owners machine at all times.
+This library (which was made for and used by ethers.io) is designed to make it easier to write client-side JavaScript based wallets, keeping the private key on the owners machine at all times.

 .. toctree::